 “Quick Solutions for Safety.”

-It features all basic supplies including trauma pad, elastic bandage, irrigation syringe, butterfly closures, medical tape, die-cut moleskin, forceps among others.
+It features all basic supplies including a trauma pad, elastic bandage, irrigation syringe, butterfly closures, medical tape, die-cut moleskin, and forceps among others.

 Easy Access in the Dark

 Its external kit map plus the reflective design makes it easy to find items in the dark.

 It consists of 152 essential items useful during emergencies and disasters.

 In case of dissatisfaction, there is always an option to replace the kit or to be given back your money.

 It is compact and can easily fit in a backpack and anywhere in the house and office.